 To get started, I’ll draw from two twitter episodes that didn’t actually involve yours truly.
 The first went globally viral at a serendipitous time, you can read it here.
 It reports an all too common history of sexism and implicit bias.
 For my current purpose, the relevant observation is that Martin R. Schneider (the author of the twitter thread) clearly isn’t (and wasn’t, at the time) your typical douchebag, he most likely was already well aware of widespread sexism and the problems it creates.
 Nevertheless, he was taken by surprise when he finally got to experience sexism in first person.
 I suspect the thread got shared so widely because the story did surprise many (including, I confess, myself).
 Question is: why?
 Personally, I try hard to be aware of these issues, I work in an environment that is perhaps among the best places to rise awareness, and yet, my reaction was disappointing, all I could think was: “D’oh, I shouldn’t be surprised”.

 To get closer to an explanation, another (related) Twitter thread might help: Eve Forster tried a similar experiment (summary here, while this is a Twitter search encompassing the length of the experiment), and guess what?
 She managed to surprise herself.
 Pretending to be a male made her self-image and attitude change in ways she didn’t expect.
+[Update, May 13 2017: Eve has now written a thoughtful piece about her experiment on Vox, well worth your time!]

 Finally, here is an important report (HT Zara Bain) by the late Harriet McBryde Johnson on her encounters with Peter Singer.
 [Side Note: when I wrote this article I was willing to give Singer the benefit of doubt, reading Johnson’s article convinced me that he is indeed culpable of epistemic arrogance.]
 Why is this relevant?
 Because it makes the crucial point obvious: we can try to put ourselves in somebody else’s shoes, but our consequent understanding will usually be miles away from the real thing.